gjhead/Starter-Files-Grunt/README.md

 JS: jshint for linting and uglifier for minification.
 I like having a jslinter because I am just a sloppy javascripter.
 (The linter is also cool to use if you have a team and want to force certain formatting.)

 html: .kit for --very simple-- templating with little to no overhead.
 I know there are much better templating engines out there, but for me I specifically want some as simple as possible. the .kit templating is about as simple as using a server side include.
 If I ever decide to use a more complex templating engine, I'll most likely fork these starter files for it.
+See examples of how to make includes and pass variables in the a/kit directory.

 https://www.npmjs.com/package/grunt-codekit